rocketlabdelta/info-central/resources/glossary.md

 RRS - Reaction Research Society - The oldest continuously-running amateur rocketry group in the United States.

-RSO - Range Safety Officer.&nbsp; Person(s) responsible for field safety.&nbsp; Determines suitability of rockets to fly at a particular site.&nbsp; Inspects rockets prior to flight.
+RSO - Range Safety Officer.
+Person(s) responsible for field safety.
+Determines suitability of rockets to fly at a particular site.
+Inspects rockets prior to flight.
 At NAR organized launches, the RSO may be the person with overall authority over launch administration.
 The rocket inspection duties are handled by a Safety Check Officer (SCO) who reports to the RSO.
 In case of a dispute over a rockets suitability, the RSO has the final word.

 RTF - Ready to Fly.
 A rocket which is sold pre-built, as opposed to a kit.

+### S
-\</a\>\<h1\>S\</h1\> Safety Check Officer - At NAR organized launches, the person who examines rockets before they are assigned to launch pads.
+Safety Check Officer - At NAR organized launches, the person who examines rockets before they are assigned to launch pads.
 Reports to the RSO.

 SC - See Shock Cord.